jamesburchill/AZURE_REPO_SEARCH/README.md

 ## Overview

-`AZURE_REPO_SEARCH` is a Python script designed to list all projects and their repositories from an Azure DevOps organization, search for email patterns within the repository files, and write the results to CSV files.
+`AZURE_REPO_SEARCH` is a Python script designed to list all projects and their repositories from an Azure DevOps organization, search for **hard-coded email patterns** within the repository files, and write the results to CSV files.
 The script also counts the total number of projects and repositories.

 ## Prerequisites